stuffed-cat/os/README.md

-# NexaCat – Hybrid Kernel Architecture (x86-64, POSIX-oriented)
+# NexaOS – Hybrid Kernel Architecture (x86-64, POSIX-oriented)

 This repository documents and prototypes a Rust-based hybrid kernel for x86-64 that aims to blend microkernel isolation with monolithic fast-path services while offering a POSIX-friendly, Unix-like surface to userland.
 The current code focuses on architectural scaffolding, subsystem contracts, and developer documentation.